 Our supply chain consists of direct and indirect suppliers.
 Direct suppliers are those which provide anything which directly relates to the manufacture of Stryker products.
-Our direct supply base consists of several thousand suppliers located primarily within North America and Europe.
-Indirect suppliers are those which provide anything else used within Stryker's operations.
-The majority of Stryker's manufacturing sites, and the suppliers that support them, are located in countries which are not considered high risk for human rights abuses based on data available from governments and NGOs.
+Our direct supply base consists of suppliers located primarily within North America and Europe.
+Indirect suppliers are those that are used outside of the product manufacturing process.
+The majority of Stryker's sites, and the suppliers that support them, are located in countries which are not considered high risk for adverse human rights impact based on data available from governments and NGOs.